lmorg/murex/docs/commands/cast.md

 * [`format`](../commands/format.md):
   Reformat one data-type into another data-type
 * [`out`](../commands/out.md):
-  Print a string to the STDOUT with a trailing new line character
+  Print a string to the stdout with a trailing new line character
 * [`tout`](../commands/tout.md):
-  Print a string to the STDOUT and set it's data-type
+  Print a string to the stdout and set it's data-type

 <hr/>